-An electrician is a skilled trades man or woman who installs or fixes power supply for buildings, homes, equipment, and lines.
+An electrician is a skilled trades man or woman who installs and repairs the power supply for buildings, homes, equipment, and lines.
 The electrical field provides a variety of opportunities for career success.

 2. Why should I go to electrical school?

-Because electricity can be dangerous, the trade requires licensure.
+Since working with electricity is extremely dangerous, the trade requires licensure.
 There are two types of licenses you can earn: master and journeyman.
 The highest level of licensing is Master electrician, and they are considered experts in the field.
 Master electricians can work completely independently.
 The Journeyman license is a level below; this role still requires some supervision.

 But before you can work partially or fully on your own, you must be trained through an apprenticeship or a school program.
-In this stage of your career, before your journeyman license, you'll be called a registered electrician apprentice.
+In this stage of your career, before earning your Journeyman license, you'll be considered a registered electrician apprentice.

 3. What is an apprenticeship?

 An apprenticeship is an alternate form of training.
-Instead of attending a school program, you could apply for an apprenticeship position and learn the trade under a master electrician.
+Instead of attending a school program, you could apply for an apprenticeship position and learn the trade under a qualified Master electrician.

 4. How long will electrical training take?

 Trade school: Training to become an electrician at a trade school could have you career-ready as a registered electrician apprentice in as few as 10 months!

-Apprenticeship: If you start an apprenticeship instead of attending a school program, your training will take approximately four years.
+Apprenticeship: Again, if you start an apprenticeship instead of attending a school program, your training will take approximately four years.
 You'll complete 144 hours of technical training and 2,000 hours of work experience per year of training.